sttp-book/sttp-book/chapters/testing-techniques/boundary-testing.md

 * `(3, 2, 3)` returns 3.
 We need only small bars here, and therefore, this input belongs to the **only small bars** partition.
 * `(2, 2, 3)` returns -1.
 We can't make the boxes.
 This input belongs to the **Not enough bars** partition.

-A partition might have boundaries with more than just one single another partitions.
+A partition might have boundaries with more than just a single other partition.
 The **only small bars** partition has boundaries not only with the **not enough bars** partition (as we saw above), but also with the **only big bars** partition:

 * `(4, 2, 4)` returns 4.
 We need only small bars here, and therefore, this input belongs to the **only small bars** partition.